FNP Certification and Certificate Programs

 Nurse Practitioner (NP) Certificate Program

 A NP certificate program combines the skills that students learned in nursing school with a solid primary healthcare education.
 This serves as a first step toward an FNP certificate.
-Students will learn how to provide many of the same services as primary care physicians, such as diagnosing medical conditions, prescribing treatment plans, provide ongoing healthcare for chronic conditions and managing community outreach programs.
+Students will learn how to provide many of the same services as primary care physicians.
+These include diagnosing medical conditions, prescribing treatment plans, providing ongoing healthcare for chronic conditions and managing community outreach programs.

 After completing a nurse practitioner program, students are eligible to take the certification test, which is available through a few accredited national agencies, including the American Nurses Credentialing Center (www.nursescredentialing.org) and the American Academy of Nurse Practitioners (www.aanp.org).

 This program teaches students the skills needed to diagnose and treat many of the everyday health problems that patients face at a primary care level.
 FPNs will learn how to provide a wide variety of medical services, which may include critical care, chronic disease care, diagnostic research, home healthcare and medication prescription.

 NP certification coursework gives students an overall education in the basics of primary care.
 Classes focus on diagnostic skills, disease management and patient care.